heapoverride/luxon-framework/README.md

-# Luxon PHP
+# What is Luxon?
-Luxon PHP is a powerful framework and provides a simple template for your next PHP powered website.
+Luxon PHP is powerful and very simple framework and provides a base for your next PHP powered website.

 ### Prerequisites
 - PHP 7.4 or newer